 3) Yes, you can teach within the limits of what that person has in the way of potential, but it's impossible to know what a student's potential is until you have been teaching them for a bit.
 What I'm really saying here is that all "teaching" should really be called "helping students to learn".

 The next question is often about whether it's unethical or unkind to take money off people, 99.9% of whom won't ever be published.
-I do understand the anger that snake-oil salesmen induce in the rest of us, and scriptwriter Jon Spira has written about this (and draws a fascinating contrast between the scriptwriting-teaching industry he knows, and the atmosphere at the York Festival).
+I do understand the anger that snake-oil salesmen induce in the rest of us, and scriptwriter Jon Spira has written about this (and draws a fascinating contrast between the scriptwriting-teaching industry he knows, and the atmosphere at the York Festival of Writing).
 But the fact that some sellers of courses and how-to books are deluded or dishonest doesn't mean the rest of us should refuse to teach something that people want to learn.
 Here's why:

 1) Getting better at something creative is always a good, human thing, whatever the outcome.
 And helping others to get better is part of that good, human stuff.
 Many of the good reasons for doing creative things are nothing to do with the objective aesthetic value of the result; they're about making something which in some essential way speaks of that person's self.